musicformellons/seaplane-cli/README.md

 [Seaplane] is the global platform for building and scaling your application stack without the complexity of managing cloud infrastructure.

-The [CLI] is a simple and intuitive way to interact with our run your workloads on the Seaplane cloud and interact with our public APIs.
+The [CLI] is a simple and intuitive way to interact and run your workloads on the Seaplane cloud and interact with our public APIs.
 The CLI utilizes our SDK internally.
 As such it also serves as a reference application for how our [SDK] and an APIs can be utilized.